 Every year, the FCM program organise a Summer School adressing themes such as forest ecology, modelling and complexity.
 Students supported by a scholarship from the FCM program are strongly encouraged to attend.
 FCM Partners are also welcome.
 Non-scholarship students may also attend, provided that there is sufficient space.

 This Summer School is open to foreign students and the majority of classes will be offered in English.
-It is our hope that the Summer School will not only provide valuable instruction in the chosen topics, but will also provide opportunities for exchanges, impromptu meetings and stimulating discussions.
+It is our hope that the Summer School will not only provide valuable training, but will also provide opportunities for exchanges, impromptu meetings and stimulating discussions.

 SUMMER SCHOOL 2014

-The third edition of the FCM Summer School will be held from June 2 to 6 at Forêt Montmorency (Université Laval, north of Quebec City).
-A detailed schedule will be available shortly.
+The third edition of the FCM Summer School will be held from June 2 to 6 at Forêt Montmorency (Université Laval, about one hour north of Québec city by car).
+A dozen of professors and partners will give lectures addressing issues related to forest ecology, complexity and modelling.

 SUMMER SCHOOL 2013